iampreranalambhate/69-Days-of-DevOps-Learning-Journey/README.md

-# 69 Days of DevOps Learning Journey
+# 69 Days of AWS Learning Journey

 ##  Introduction

-Welcome to my **69 Days of DevOps Learning Journey**
+Welcome to my **69 Days of AWS Learning Journey**

-This repository contains all my Medium blog posts where I documented my daily DevOps learning — starting from basic cloud concepts to advanced AWS networking, storage, monitoring, and messaging services.
+This repository contains all my Medium blog posts where I documented my daily AWS learning — starting from basic cloud concepts to advanced AWS networking, storage, monitoring, and messaging services.

 Through this journey, I built strong foundational and practical knowledge in: